McDaMastR/CollatzConjectureSimulator/README.md

 To run the program, execute `CollatzConjectureSimulator.exe` from within the `bin` directory.
 If not executed inside the `bin` directory, the program will be unable to locate the compiled shaders.

-If in debug, a `log.txt` file will be created during execution containing any potentially notable callbacks from the Vulkan API via the `VK_EXT_debug_utils` extension.
+If in debug, a `debug_log.txt` file will be created during execution containing all debug callbacks from the Vulkan API via the `VK_EXT_debug_utils` extension, if present.
+If logging Vulkan allocations, an `alloc_log.txt` file will be created during execution containing all allocation callbacks from the Vulkan API via a `VkAllocationCallbacks` object.
 After execution, a `pipeline_cache.bin` file will be created containing the data from a `VkPipelineCache` object.
 This file will be read by the program if run again.